Dagesh: Rafe

-In Masoretic manuscripts the opposite of a dagesh would be indicated by a rafe, a small line on top of the letter.
+In Masoretic manuscripts the opposite of a dagesh would be indicated by a rafe, a small horizontal line on top of the letter.
 This is no longer found in Hebrew, but may still sometimes be seen in Yiddish and Ladino.

 Unicode encodings

 In computer typography there are two ways to use a dagesh with Hebrew text.
 The following examples give the Unicode and numeric character references: